LoveKino/forseti/README.md

 }
 ```

-Right now, we know that how to what forseti can do and how to use forseti.
+Right now, we know what forseti can do and how to use forseti.
 Next, we will talk how to expand validation rules.

 Expand validation rules
 -----------------------------------